TJulesL/euler/README.md

 - lim -x → -∞ = e

 Now you may be able to see what the new function does.
 It takes both -x and x and calculates them. -x will be larger than e, and x will be smaller.
 So what it does is add them together and divide by 2 to get the average.
 Since both values are "as far away" from Euler as each other, the average will be very close to Euler.
-Of course, just like when you take the average of 2.6 and 2.8, you won't get 2.7182818... but it will at least be close to 2.6 or 2.8.
+Of course, just like when you take the average of 2.6 and 2.8, you won't get 2.7182818... but it will at least be closer to 2.7 than 2.6 or 2.8.

 It's a very simple change, but it seriously affects performance and accuracy.
 I will show you how much by running some tests.